Filling out your CASPA application for PA school can feel a bit like packing your bags for an extended trip overseas.

-To calm your nerves and help you through this somewhat cryptic process, I’ve compiled this extensive FAQ about the CASPA (gathered from reputable sources and my own experience with many past candidates).
+To calm your nerves and help you through this somewhat cryptic process, I’ve compiled this extensive list of CASPA FAQs (gathered from reputable sources and my own experience with many past candidates).

-Since there are MANY questions that I get asked about the CASPA, I’ve broken them down into several categories for your convenience.
+Since there are MANY questions that I get asked about PA school and the CASPA, I’ve broken them down into several categories for your convenience.